 Medical records used to prove MS-related impairments include medical reports from treating physicians and tests related to the alleged impairment.
 For example, if the patient has vision loss, specific eye test results demonstrating a loss of visual acuity, peripheral vision, or visual efficiency are imperative to prove a severe decrease in vision.
-For most MS LTD benefit claimants, the most significant visual impairment is a loss of visual acuity.
+For most claimants with MS, the most significant visual impairment is a loss of visual acuity.

 The claimant’s medical history, the findings of mental examinations, and the results of other tests may provide proof of organic mental abnormalities and their etiological link.

 If you are trying to argue you have severe fatigue and weakness caused by MS, you should provide a physician’s notes that show a diagnosis of MS and that your fatigue and weakness are a result of the MS.